Showing posts with label Michael Sarrazin. Show all posts

 Mother and Child Reunion

 Margot Kidder, in what might be called a double role (although her 1940’s persona is sliced and diced to snippets) gives the film’s best performance.
 Although never once physically convincing as a 60-year-old woman (makeup is a little too junior college theater dept.), Kidder emotionally inhabits her character in a way that renders realistic the toll taken on a broken woman weary from carrying around a burdensome secret for too many years.
-Her scenes with same-age O'Neill (both 26) are particularly interesting to watch.
+Her scenes with same-age O'Neill (both 26) are well played and have a peculiar fascination.

 Debralee Scott as Suzy